Cryptonomic/Conseil/doc/MetadataAndQuery.md

 ### Entities metadata

-Provides information about which entities are available fro querying
+Provides information about which entities are available for querying

 #### Request for getting all of the supported entities
 ```